The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 When a company can literally find leaders throughout their organizations, every person gets the chance to expand their skill sets.

-Not just the leadership skills but management and even their specific skills that help them in the project.
+Leadership skills, management, and even the specific skills that help them in the project.

 People look to create stronger bonds in the organization so everyone can work freely and connect to the place.